watan104/pyenet/README.md

 ## Installation

-The first step is to download the enet sources from http://enet.bespin.org and extract it to the enet/ directory in pyenet's source directory.
-You could also check out the enet source code from their CVS repository.

-This version of pyenet requires enet 1.3.
+This version of pyenet requires ENet v1.3.18

 Next step is to run the setup.py build:
 ```